 Creation of UEFA Club Competitions SA

-• marketing: the exploitation of marketing rights including media, sponsorship, licensing;
+• Marketing: the exploitation of marketing rights including media, sponsorship, licensing;

-• new business opportunities including those in respect of revenue generation, promotional activities and cost control.
+• Finance: financial competition planning, budgets, forecasts and actuals; new business opportunities including those in respect of revenue generation, promotional activities and cost control.

-The UCC SA does not deal with sporting matters, but only with business matters.
-Following the inclusion of two club officials as members of UEFA’s Executive Committee, this development is another major break-through for clubs in their relationship with the European football governing body.
+Following the inclusion of two club officials as members of UEFA’s Executive Committee, this development is another major breakthrough for clubs in their relationship with the European football governing body.

 MORE INFLUENCE THROUGH UEFA CLUB COMPETITIONS COMMITTEE